-The Board oversees and is regularly updated on the Company's leadership development and talent management strategies designed to attract, develop and retain global business leaders who can drive financial and strategic growth changes in the Company's enterprise systems.
+The Board oversees and is regularly updated on the Company's leadership development and talent management strategies designed to attract, develop and retain global business leaders who can drive financial and strategic growth objectives, enhance Domino's culture as described below and build long-term shareholder value.
+The Board formally reviews and discusses management development and succession plans for the Chief Executive Officer and senior management of the Company, including individual senior management transitions as the need arises over the course of the year.

-Includes fees for services related to the audit of the Domino's advertising fund subsidiary and discussions concerning financial accounting and reporting matters.
+(2) Includes fees for services related to the audit of the Domino's advertising fund subsidiary and discussions concerning financial accounting and reporting matters.

-Annual license fee for accounting and disclosure software usage.
+(3) Annual license fee for accounting and disclosure software usage.